smartin77/BroTracker/docs/SCHEDULER.md

 ---

+## Output Transport Independence

+The scheduler is the authoritative timing source for BroTracker realtime playback.

+Audio output transports must not become the realtime timing authority.

+Native Teensy audio output and USB Audio may have different buffering, latency and clock characteristics.
+These differences must not change the logical timing of scheduled tracker events.

+Host-side audio routing must therefore be treated as an output path, not as the source of the BroTracker realtime clock.

+---

 ## Deterministic Timing

 Whenever possible, events occurring on the same tracker row should be dispatched from the same scheduling cycle.